History of Israel (1948–present): Late 1960s

 In 1968 Moshe Levinger led a group of Religious Zionists who created the first Jewish settlement, a town near Hebron called Kiryat Arba.
 There were no other religious settlements until after 1974.
+In March 1968 Israeli forces attacked the Palestinian militia, Fatah, at its base in the Jordanian town of Karameh.
+The attack was in response to land mines placed on Israeli roads.
+The Israelis retreated after destroying the camp; however, the Israelis sustained unexpectedly high casualties and the attack was not viewed as a success.
+Despite heavy casualties, the Palestinians claimed victory, while Fatah and the PLO (of which it formed part) became famous across the Arab world.

-Ben-Gurion's Rafi party merged with the Labour-Mapai alliance.
+In 1968, Ben-Gurion's Rafi party merged with the Labour-Mapai alliance.
 Ben-Gurion remained outside as an independent.
 In 1968, compulsory education was extended until the age of 16 for all citizens (it had been 14) and the government embarked on an extensive program of integration in education.
 In the major cities children from mainly Sephardi/Mizrahi neighbourhoods were bused to newly established middle schools in better areas.
 The system remained in place until after 2000.

-In March 1968 Israeli forces attacked the Palestinian militia, Fatah, at its base in the Jordanian town of Karameh.
-The attack was in response to land mines placed on Israeli roads.
-The Israelis retreated after destroying the camp, however the Israelis sustained unexpectedly high casualties and the attack was not viewed as a success.
-Despite heavy casualties, the Palestinians claimed victory, while Fatah and the PLO (of which it formed part) became famous across the Arab world.

 In early 1969 Levi Eshkol died in office of a heart attack and Golda Meir became prime minister with the largest percentage of the vote ever won by an Israeli party, winning 56 of the 120 seats after the 1969 election.
 Meir was the first female prime minister of Israel and the first woman to have headed a Middle Eastern state in modern times.
 Gahal retained its 26 seats, and was the second largest party.